Brooks Adrenaline ASR GTX review

 Brooks calls these an all-terrain shoe.
 They’re good for road running but give you extra support and traction for trail running and winter conditions.

-The GORE-TEX lining was what caught my attention.
+What I really like about these shoes is the GORE-TEX lining.
 Most shoes have a ventilated toe box which is great in July, but not in February.

 The GORE-TEX membrane is waterproof, windproof and provides some insulation to help keep my feet warm.
 I had been looking for a shoe that does not have a ventilated toe box.
 I did some research, but not enough.
 I have since found several brands that make winter shoes and a few that also use Gore-TEX.